krishnamohanathota/CLOUD/azure/ReadMe.md

 - VNet provides control over IP address ranges, DNS settings, security policies, and route tables within a network.
 - VNet provides a way to connect Azure resources to each other and to on-premises networks.
 - VNet provides a way to connect Azure resources to the internet.

+### Best Practices

+- Create separate Vnets for different environments (e.g. Dev, Stage, Prod).
+- Create separate Vnets for different projects.
+- Ensure nonoverlapping address spaces.
+Make sure your virtual network address space (CIDR block) doesn't overlap with your organization's other network ranges.
+- Your subnets shouldn't cover the entire address space of the virtual network.
+Plan ahead and reserve some address space for the future.
+- It's recommended you have fewer large virtual networks rather than multiple small virtual networks to prevent management overhead.
+- Secure your virtual networks by assigning Network Security Groups (NSGs) to the subnets beneath them.

 ### Subnet